`

 On April 19th, 1775, a troop of about 120 Redcoats marched over the North Bridge to Barrett’s farm in search of colonial military arms and supplies.
 They found nothing except Mrs Barrett, who gave them a piece of her mind.
 (Muskets were buried in the fields and other weapons taken farther away.)
 Reenactors will stage the encounter, and you can explore the interior of this restored three-century-old home.

-The Town of Lexington has a full-day schedule of events on Saturday, April 13th, including tours of Battle Green and Revolutionary-era buildings and sites including Buckman Tavern, Hancock-Clarke House and Munroe Tavern; and performances by fife-and-drum bands.
+The Town of Lexington has a full-day schedule of events, including tours of Battle Green and Revolutionary-era buildings and sites including Buckman Tavern, Hancock-Clarke House and Munroe Tavern; and performances by fife-and-drum bands.

 Civilian Evacuation & Elm Brook Hill